Abarim Publications' online Biblical Greek Dictionary

 Hence our word is used in phrases like "a haven of friendship", "a haven from ills", even the "harbor of Hades".
 Some ancient writers used the noun λιμην (limen) as synonym for αγορα (agora), denoting a place of assembly or market.
 Sophocles even spoke of the "bounteous harbor" that suited Oedipus both as child and as father, and with which he doubtlessly meant his mother's embrace or even womb.

-Our word is used only once in the narrative of the New Testament, namely in Acts 27:12, where the harbor of Fair Havens (same word) is said to be not suited for wintering.
+Our word is used only twice in the narrative of the New Testament, namely in Acts 27:12, where the harbor of Fair Havens (in Greek: Kaloi Limenes, see Acts 12:8) is said to be not suited for wintering and the one in Phoenix is considered as an alternative.